Is Your Air Conditioning Unit Leaking? What You Need to Know About the Ongoing R22 Freon Shortage

 As the R22 phase out nears completion, it is important to look at your current AC unit and weigh the costs of repair vs. replacement.
-Since repair costs for old R22 units are only expected to rise, the odds are currently in favor of replacing your AC unit completely and opting for a newer, energy efficient air conditioning unit.
+Since repair costs for old R22 systems are only expected to rise, the odds are currently in favor of replacing your AC unit completely and opting for a newer, energy efficient air conditioning unit.

 What is the Typical Cost of a New Air Conditioning Unit?